Watch the work under the scaffolding unfold, including gilding and stonework and making the Tower fit for the 21st century

-Craftspeople from across the UK are using traditional skills such as gilding, stone masonry, glass cutting, and horology to conserve Parliament’s clock tower.
+Craftspeople from across the UK used traditional skills such as gilding, stone masonry, glass cutting, and horology to conserve Parliament’s clock tower.

 These crafts are similar to the methods used by the Victorians when Elizabeth Tower was originally built in the 1850s.

 Each skill takes a lifetime to perfect, each task with a hammer and chisel takes long hours to perform.
-Alongside traditional craftspeople, our team of engineers uses cutting-edge technology.
+Alongside traditional craftspeople, our team of engineers used cutting-edge technology.

 A once in a lifetime job